Ask PCC For a Software Feature or Enhancement

 Consider the following tips:

-• Use PCC's Magic User Story Formula: Try to craft your e-mail in the following structure: “As a… I need… so that…”.
-For example, “As a clinician, I need a way to indicate that I took blood pressure on the infant’s left leg, so that I am properly charting how I took blood pressure and all of my clinicians can understand the chart record and BP history later.”
-When you use this format, PCC will be certain to have the basic information they need to understand your request.
+Use PCC's Magic User Story Formula: Try to craft your e-mail in the following structure: “As a… I need… so that…”.
+For example, “As a clinician, I need a way to indicate that I took blood pressure on the infant’s left leg, so that I am properly charting how I took blood pressure and all of my clinicians can understand the chart record and BP history.”
+When you use this format, PCC will have the basic information they need to understand your request.

-• Talk to Your Client Advocate: Before and after you send your request, be sure and share your needs with your Client Advocate during your regularly scheduled PCC Support call.
-PCC Support wants to make sure your voice is heard, and they can help explore existing solutions or gather additional details that may help clarify your request.
+Talk to PCC Support: Before and after you send your request, share your needs with PCC Support or your Client Advocate.
+PCC Support wants to make sure your voice is heard, and they can help explore existing solutions and gather additional details that will help clarify your request.

 Step 3: What Else Can I Do?

-Now that PCC is tracking your enhancement request, is there anything else you can do about your need?
+Now that PCC knows your enhancement request, is there anything else you can do about your need?

-• Offer to Be a Beta Tester or Pilot Tester: Does your practice have a high tolerance for disruption?
-Consider offering your practice as a beta or pilot tester for early, unfinished software.
-We test new software components, features, and releases with practices that care about the features and can test them thoroughly.
-Speak to your Client Advocate about becoming one of PCC’s beta or pilot testers.
+Offer to Be a Beta Tester or Pilot Tester: Does your practice have a high tolerance for disruption?
+Consider offering your practice as a beta or pilot tester for early pre-release software.
+We test new features with practices that can test them thoroughly.
+Speak to PCC Support about becoming one of PCC’s beta or pilot testers.

-• Attend the PCC Users' Conference: PCC’s annual UC is a great environment to discuss the problems your practice is facing.
+Attend the PCC Users' Conference: PCC’s annual UC is a great environment to discuss the problems your practice is facing.
 You can use our Wishing Well and Roadmap planning sessions to voice your needs, and you can find other practices that have similar challenges and explore solutions together.
-At our Roadmap planning session, we invite you to participate in identifying priorities among all the different needs and requests that pediatric offices share.
+You can attend PCC’s UC in-person or virtually.

 Note: PCC does not use PCCTalk as a source of enhancement requests or to solicit feature feedback.
-We do not “count votes” from PCCTalk and rarely add PCCTalk user comments to our tracking software.
+We do not “count votes” from PCCTalk and do not add PCCTalk user comments to our tracking software.

-• Stay Tuned for PCC Futures, New Release Web Labs, and PCC Documentation: PCC is always building new software and services to meet client needs.
-A solution may already be on its way!
-If you read The Pulse, PCC’s newsfeed, you’ll be notified about PCC Futures and all release announcements so that you’ll be the first to learn about exciting new improvements.
+Stay Tuned for PCC Futures, New Release Web Labs, and PCC Documentation: PCC is always building new software and services to meet client needs.
+A solution may already be on its way.

-• Try Again, Ask For an Update, Talk More!: It doesn’t hurt to periodically check in about your requests!
-When you talk with your Client Advocate, be sure and continue to share the different challenges your practice is facing and how you’d like PCC to help.
-Once again, refer back to rule #1: always describe your challenge and how it interferes with your practice’s efforts to care for patients.
+Try Again, Ask For an Update, Talk More: It doesn’t hurt to periodically check in about your requests!
+When you talk with PCC Support, be sure and continue to share the different challenges your practice is facing and how you’d like PCC to help.
+Describe your challenge and how it interferes with your practice’s efforts to care for patients.
 PCC pays special attention to those challenges, and what we hear helps steer our software development as well as future services and strategic choices that we make long-term.